-Be careful not to fall for any of the common chronic pain myths.
+Be careful not to fall for any of the common Complex Regional Pain Syndrome myths.
 These so-called “facts” can undermine your pain management plan before it ever gets off the ground.
 How?
-They convince you that your chronic pain is in the driver’s seat and that there’s little you can do about your aches and pains.
+They convince you that your Complex Regional Pain Syndrome is in the driver’s seat and that there’s little you can do about your aches and pains.
 The solution: Clear your mind of any mistaken beliefs you’ve adopted, starting with these myths:

-1. Chronic pain always has an underlying cause.
+1. Complex Regional Pain Syndrome always has an underlying cause.

 Fact: Pain sometimes travels alone.

-Not all chronic pain can be linked to an identifiable physical condition or injury.
+Not all Complex Regional Pain Syndrome can be linked to an identifiable physical condition or injury.
 Sure, that minor car accident 3 months ago might have triggered your back pain, or maybe too many hours on the soccer field caused your knee pain.
 Or maybe not.
 Sometimes pain develops for no apparent reason.
 Still, the discomfort is very real.
 Although it’s more difficult to relieve pain without an identifiable cause, you can effectively manage it.

-2. Medication is the only way to relieve chronic pain.
+2. Medication is the only way to relieve Complex Regional Pain Syndrome.

 Fact: Pain management can include many approaches.